spiral/docs/database/overview.md

 ```

 ## Access the Database
-After we made sure that spiral can talk to our databases we can start working with our component, first step will be to receive an instance of Database.
-We can achieve this goal by getting instance of `DatabasesInterface` or `DatabaseManager` (provider) first.
-Database component can also be retrived using short binding "dbal" (avaiable in application services including controllers and commands).
+After we make sure that Spiral can talk to our databases, we can start working with our component.
+The first step will be to get an instance of Database.
+We can do this first by getting an instance of `DatabasesInterface` or `DatabaseManager` (provider).
+Database component can also be retrieved using the short binding "dbal" (avaiable in application services including controllers and commands).

 ```php
 public function index(DatabaseManager $dbal)